-Recent investigations in the neighbourhood of the fort have established the existence of a direct route between Dolwyddelan and Trefriw.
-An ancient road has been traced between a point above Dolwyddelan....up to the farm (Bryn y gefeiliau) itself From the farm it decends steeply towards the fort diverging to the E of the present road a short distance below the farm
+Recent investigations in the neighborhood of the fort have established the existence of a direct route between Dolwyddelan and Trefriw.
+An ancient road has been traced between a point above Dolwyddelan....up to the farm (Bryn y gefeiliau) itself.

 NOTES: Course projected from tracks shown on 1891 OS maps.
-A road can be traced from the southern gate of the fort for about 100 m
+A road can be traced from the southern gate of the fort for about